P-p-H-d/mlib/README.md

-A snapshot is a mechanism allowing a reader thread and a writer thread, **working at different speeds**, to exchange messages in a fast, reliable and thread safe way (the message is always passed atomatically from a thread point of view) without waiting for synchronization.
+A snapshot is a mechanism allowing a reader thread and a writer thread, **working at different speeds**, to exchange messages in a fast, reliable and thread safe way (the message is always passed automatically from a thread point of view) without waiting for synchronization.
-The consummer thread has only access to the latest published data of the producer thread.
+The consumer thread has only access to the latest published data of the producer thread.
 This is implemented in a fast way as the writer directly writes the message in the buffer which will be passed to the reader (avoiding copy of the buffer) and a simple exchange